 Although people with type 2 diabetes make insulin, their pancreas does not release enough, or their body cannot recognize the insulin and use it properly, which is known as insulin resistance.
 When there is not enough insulin or the insulin cannot be used as it should be, glucose (sugar) cannot get into the cells but instead builds up in the bloodstream.
 This can damage many areas of the body.
 In addition, because cells are not getting the glucose they need for energy, they do not work as they should.

 Diabetes can be effectively managed by following the treatment plan created by a diabetes specialist.
 As part of the treatment plan, or in addition to, a diabetes doctor may recommend the following:

 • Eat a diet rich in nutrients and low in processed sugars, carbohydrates and saturated and trans fats

 • Avoid excessive alcohol consumption and sugary alcoholic beverages

 Managing diabetes is important for many reasons.
-Diabetes can lead to short-term problems that must be treated right away, like diabetic ketoacidosis, hyperglycemia and hypoglycemia.
-It can also lead to long-term damage of bodily tissues.
+Diabetes can lead to short-term problems that must be treated right away, like diabetic ketoacidosis, hyperglycemia, and hypoglycemia.
+It can also lead to long-term damage to bodily tissues.
 These complications typically only occur in patients with unmanaged or uncontrolled diabetes and can be avoided with proper care.
 Children with diabetes who do not control their blood sugar levels may also have problems with physical growth and mental development and can even have a delay when puberty starts.

 Additional Services You May Need